bimdata/documentation/src/viewer/reference/$viewer.md

 ### Modals

-In a similar way, you can choose to show a modal on the whole UI or just the current window using modal managers available on `globalContext.modals` and `localContext.modals`.
+In a similar way, you can choose to show a modal on the whole UI or just the current window using modals manager available on `globalContext.modals` and `localContext.modals`.

-Modal managers allow to display modals.
-Modals are queue so if more than one modals are sent to the same modal manager, they will be displayed in order.
+Modal manager allows to display modals.
+Modals are queued so if more than one modals are sent to the same modals manager, they will be displayed in order.

 To open a modal, call `pushModal` on a modal manager.